Dirichlet spectrum of the paradigm model of complex PT-symmetric potential: $V(x)=-(ix)^N$: Non-analyticity of at an IP for analytic

-The derivative of eigenvalues $E^A_{1,2}(\lambda)$ (becomes $\infty$) does not exist at $\lambda=2$, such a parametric point is called Exceptional Point (EP) [2] of a non-Hermitian Hamiltonian.
-The spectrum of $V_{BB}$ for $1<N<2$ [1] contains such EPs.
-For such EPs in complex PT-symmetric potentials also see [11,12].
+The derivative of eigenvalues $E^A_{1,2}(\lambda)$ (becomes $\infty$) does not exist at $\lambda=2$, such a parametric point is called Exceptional Point (EP) [4] of a non-Hermitian Hamiltonian.
+The spectrum of $V_{BB}$ for $1<N<2$ [1] contains such EPs (see Fig. 4).
+For such EPs in complex PT-symmetric potentials also see [14,15].

-Here it can be seen that the eigenvalues $E^B_{1,2},E^D_{1,2}$ have their derivative as discontinuous at an IP (see Fig.3), irrespective of whether the Hamiltonian is Hermitian or non-Hermitian.
+It can be seen that the eigenvalues $E^B_{1,2},E^D_{1,2}$ have their derivative as discontinuous at an IP (see Fig.1), irrespective of whether the Hamiltonian is Hermitian or non-Hermitian.
 Despite the discontinuity of the derivatives of eigenvalues, one can readily verify that HFT is satisfied for the Hermitian Hamiltonian $B(\lambda)$ in (3).

-A exclusion/neglect of the IPs in a spectrum will lead one to follow an incorrect evolution of eigenvalues from dashed to solid and vice versa (see Fig. 3).
+The exclusion/neglect of the IPs in a spectrum will lead one to follow an incorrect evolution of eigenvalues from dashed to solid and vice versa (see Fig.1).
 Whereas, their inclusion leads to a correct evolution of eigenvalues as $E_1(\lambda)$ (solid lines) and $E_2(\lambda)$ (dashed lines), separately.
-This is just like one will do in case of the analytic eigenvalues of $E^C_1,E^C_2$ for $C(\lambda)$ (see Fig. 3).
-In fact these toy models of Hamiltonians (B,D) (3) are the simple illustrations of a very interesting discussion by Kato [2].
-It asserts that even for analytic Hamiltonians $H(\lambda)$, the evolution of $E_n(\lambda)$ may have derivative dis-continuous at a finite number of IPs.
-Consequently, the evolution of the spectra will be composed of several piece-wise continuous functions joint continuously [2].
+This is just like one will do in case of the analytic eigenvalues of $E^C_1,E^C_2$ for $C(\lambda)$ (see Fig. 1).
+In fact these toy models of Hamiltonians (B,D) (3) are the simple illustrations of a very interesting theorem by Kato [2]; it asserts that even for analytic Hamiltonians $H(\lambda)$, the evolution of $E_n(\lambda)$ may have derivative discontinuous at a finite number of IPs.
+Consequently, the evolution of the spectra will be composed of several piece-wise continuous functions joint continuously at IPs [4].

-The choice [1,5,7-9] of analytically continuing the eigenvalues, though mathematically elegant, it cannot be a necessary physical condition on the parametric evolution of a spectrum of non-Hermitian potential.
-For instance, for $V_{BB}(x,N)$ as $N$ varies continuosly, the shape of the potential changes dramatically for $N = 4,8$.
-At these values they are Hermitian flat top barrriers possessing reflectivity zero [3,4].
+The choice [1,3-7,9-12] of analytically continuing the eigenvalues, though mathematically elegant, cannot be a necessary physical condition on the parametric evolution of a spectrum of non-Hermitian potential.
+For instance, for $V_{BB}(x,N)$ as $N$ varies continuously, the shape of the potential changes dramatically for $N = 4,8$.
+At these values they are Hermitian flat top barriers possessing reflectivity zero [5,6].
 We propose that these values are the IPs of $V_{BB}(x,N)$.
-Next, for $N = 6,10$ we have Hermitian potentials but, now these are potential wells, with known eigenvalues [14].
+Next, for $N = 6$ and $N=10$, we have Hermitian potentials but, now these are potential wells, with well known eigenvalues [17].
 Reproducing these eigenvalues in $E_{n}(N)$ is most desirable.